gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 again.
 This they must do, time without number, until they have lived it–I'm sorry, I don't know that word."

-"*Ipfa'ana," Razi said.
-"Or *ipfakhana*, in the southern form.
+"*Ipfa'ana*," Razi said.
+"Or *ibfa khana*, in the southern form.
 It means properly."

 Erileine nodded.
 "Until they have lived it properly."
 Erileine looked